teksi/wastewater/docs/en/extensions-guide/agxx/data_collection_policy_agxx.rst

 GEPMassnahme
 ----------------

 GEPMassnahme is mapped to ´tww_od.measure´.
-The following categories can be mapped 1:1 onto a VSA DSS value and are therefore
+The following categories can be mapped 1:1 onto a VSA DSS value and therefore have no separate value list entrance.

 .. list-table:: Mapping of Kategorie
    :widths: 50 50
    :header-rows: 1

    * - Value in AG-64/AG-96
      - value_de in TWW
    * - Reinigung